dogtrekkingcz/dogtrekkingeu/README.md

 This project is created like the 'referential project'

+This project is also developed using the greatest and my favorite JetBrains Rider IDE tool which was (for this project) gifted to me by JetBrains - https://jb.gg/OpenSourceSupport

 The second usage will be to manage (and allow self-manage) the dogtrekking actions in EU

 And finally - if you found the project useful anyhow - I would be very happy if you could sponsor me at https://www.paypal.com/donate/?hosted_button_id=26Y2947VJ82MN ;)